ansys/pymapdl/doc/source/user_guide/convert.rst

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~

-From v0.64.0, you use the converter from the command line.
+In PyMAPDL v0.64.0 and later, you use the converter from the command line.
-After you have activated and installed the package as detailed
+After you have activated and installed the package as described
-in :ref:`installation`, you can use the converter from your terminal
+in :ref:`installation`, you can use the converter from your terminal.
-by using the command ``pymapdl_convert_script``.
-For instance:
+Here is how you use the ``pymapdl_convert_script`` command:

 .. code:: bash